YOU DON’T NEED A HOUSE TO VOTE

 Holds mail for 10 days.

-Your registration must be received in-person by 8 p.m. on Election day, August 4, 2020.
+Return your completed form in person: Return to King County Voter Registration Annex, King County Elections, or a Vote Center (information available 30 days prior to election date).
+Your registration must be received in-person by 8 p.m. on Election day.
 We suggest that people arrive with at least a few hours to spare on Election Day to ensure time to wait in line, be registered, receive a ballot, and vote.

 ONCE YOU ARE REGISTERED, YOUR BALLOT WILL BE MAILED TO YOU AT THE MAILING ADDRESS YOU PROVIDED 20 DAYS BEFORE THE ELECTION.